home-assistant/home-assistant.io/source/_docs/z-wave/controllers.markdown

 <div class='note'>

 There are [known compatibility issues](https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=245031#p1502030) with older hardware versions of the Aeotec stick not working on the Raspberry Pi 4.
 Aeotec has released a 2020 hardware revision ZW090-A/B/C Gen5+ with Pi 4 compatibility.
-Both hardware revisions are still being sold, make informed purchasing decisions if using paired with a Pi 4.
+Both hardware revisions are still being sold.
+Make informed purchasing decisions if using paired with a Pi 4.

+If you already own a version of the Z-Stick that is incompatible with the Pi 4, it is possible to correct it via a [hardware modification](https://community.home-assistant.io/t/sticky-aeotec-z-stick-gen5-raspberry-pi4/218405).
+Be aware that while the change is simple, it involves very small components and requires skill with a soldering iron.
+Attempt it at your own risk.

 </div>